What is Numbness?

 • Sometimes a specific injury can cause numbness or tingling, such as an injured nerve in the neck or a herniated disc in the spine.

-• Putting pressure on a nerve is a common cause.
-A nerve may be placed under strain by carpal tunnel syndrome, scar tissue, swollen blood vessels, infections, or a tumor.
-Also, inflammation or swelling of the spinal cord or brain can put pressure on one or more nerves.
+• Pressure on nerves is often caused by conditions like carpal tunnel syndrome, scar tissue, swollen blood vessels, infections, or tumors.
+Inflammation or swelling of the spinal cord or brain can also compress nerves.

 Central nervous system disorders that may cause numbness and tingling include: